Kissflow: The Enterprise Low-Code Platform for IT & Business Teams

 Low-Code Development

-• Need Analysis and Requirement Gathering: The first step in no-code app development involves analyzing what you need to build and demonstrating how to achieve it.
+• Need Analysis and Requirement Gathering: The first step in low-code app development involves analyzing what you need to build and demonstrating how to achieve it.

 • Modeling: This involves using visual modeling tools to design the application's user interface, data structures, and workflow.
 In low-code development, application modeling often involves using drag-and-drop components and defining business logic using a graphical interface.